caveww/API/README.md

 ***

->`FTP` - `public static extern string FTP(string HOST, string USER, string PASSWORD, int PORT, string FILE, string FILEDESTINATION);` - `HOST` host name like google.com but put your own - `USER` the ftp username - `PASSWORD` the password of the ftp server (client) - `PORT` the port of the server the default Port is 21 - `FILE` the file to upload - `FILEDESTINATION` the destination file in the ftp server (client) - ex; `FTP("Google.com", "user12340", "password12340", 21, "test.txt", "LOGS/test.txt"); // default Port is 21`
+>`FTPU` - `public static extern string FTPU(string HOST, string USER, string PASSWORD, int PORT, string FILE, string FILEDESTINATION);` - `HOST` host name like google.com but put your own - `USER` the ftp username - `PASSWORD` the password of the ftp server (client) - `PORT` the port of the server the default Port is 21 - `FILE` the file to upload - `FILEDESTINATION` the destination file in the ftp server (client) - ex; `FTPU("Google.com", "user12340", "password12340", 21, "test.txt", "LOGS/test.txt"); // default Port is 21`